Gabès: Economy

-The fast-growing numbers of factories has resulted in fairly serious pollution of the area and of the Gulf of Gabès.
-In recent years the government is working on new programs and laws to decrease the amount of pollution.
+The fast-growing numbers of factories has resulted in fairly serious pollution in the area and the Gulf of Gabès.
+In recent years the government has worked on new programs and laws to curb pollution.

+Environment

+Due to the presence of many factories, the city has been suffering from air pollution for several years.

+In October 2025, thousands of locals marched in the streets to protest the worsening air quality, particularly targeting a state-owned phosphate plant after a gas leak from the facility caused dozens of people to suffer from suffocation.
+Later, the number went up to over 120 people.
+In response, the president of Tunisia Kais Saied and top officials directed to begin looking for fast and comprehensive solutions for the environmental crises in the region.

 Transport

-Gabès – Matmata International Airport is in the city.
+Gabès – Matmata International Airport serves the city.

 Gabès will soon be upgraded with one light rail system under the number 7 that will run from the railway station to the port of Gabès.
 Featuring rolling stock made by Alstom, Gabès will receive 15 new train sets.